Skip to content

 Summary

-• In this lab we looked at how to calculate:
+• In this lab we learned how to:

-• the electronic band structure of a solid.
+• calculate the electronic band structure of a solid.

-• We have seen how several calculations may be chained together where the output of one is used as an input for a subsequent calculation.
+• We have seen how several calculations may be chained together where the output of one is used as an input for the next one.

-• We should always keep in mind that the Kohn-Sham eigenvalues as obtained from a DFT calculation do not correspond to the real interacting electron energy levels, but are often useful as a first approximation.
+• We should always keep in mind that the Kohn-Sham eigenvalues obtained from a DFT calculation do not correspond to the energy levels of the real interacting electrons, but are often useful as a first approximation.